 Jayne graduated with a BSc in Biology from the University of St Andrews in 2002.
 She went on to complete a DPhil in biophysics at Oxford University in collaboration with the National Institute for Medical Research, London, UK and the National Heart Lung and Blood Institute, Bethesda, MD, USA.
 Since then, she has gained over 15 years of experience in medical writing and value communications, and has coauthored over 30 publications in the peer-reviewed literature.

-Waqas is a Health Economist at Covalence.
+Waqas is a Data Scientist at Covalence.